-On November 27, 2012, President Obama signed the Whistleblower Protection Enhancement Act of 2012 (WPEA), which amended the Whistleblower Protection Act of 1989.
+The Whistleblower Protection Enhancement Act of 2012 (WPEA), which amended the Whistleblower Protection Act of 1989, was signed into law on November 27, 2012.
 WPEA provides enhanced protection for government whistleblowers by expanding the scope of protection and judicial review and by requiring the designation of an agency Whistleblower Protection Ombudsman.

 Millennium Challenge Corporation (MCC) leadership takes very seriously the protections afforded to whistleblowers under WPEA and has taken several actions to implement WPEA at MCC.
-Questions regarding the actions or information outlined below, or other aspects of WPEA, can be referred to Laura Leussing or John Mantini in the Office of the General Counsel.
+Questions regarding the actions or information outlined below, or other aspects of WPEA, can be referred to Tamiko Watkins in the Office of the General Counsel.
 The following links provide further information on whistleblowing and whistleblower retaliation.

 Agency Actions and Information Regarding the Whistleblower Protection Enhancement Act of 2012 (WPEA)

 - Nondisclosure Agreements.
 The WPEA requires that any nondisclosure policy, form or agreement (known as an NDA) now include the statement set out below and provides that NDAs executed by MCC without the language may be enforced as long as MCC provides notice of this statement.
 Job applicants and staff of MCC may have been required to sign an NDA to access classified or other information.
 The Classified Information Nondisclosure Agreement (Standard Form 312) and other NDAs have been revised in accordance with the WPEA to include the language below.
 However, even if a signed NDA did not include the required new language, the NDA should be read as if the following statement were incorporated into any nondisclosure policy, form, or agreement that may have been signed or which is enforced by MCC: